pingcap/tidb-operator/en/deploy-multiple-tidb-operator.md

 >
 > - Currently, you can only deploy multiple `tidb-controller-manager`s and `tidb-scheduler`s.
 > - If you have deployed multiple sets of TiDB Operator and only some of them enable [Advanced StatefulSet](advanced-statefulset.md), the same TidbCluster Custom Resource (CR) cannot be switched among these TiDB Operator.
+> - This feature is supported since v1.1.10.

 ## Related parameters